facebook/create-react-app/packages/react-scripts/template/README.md

 <div class="Button-module__button___1o1Ru"></div>
 ```

 **This is an optional feature.** Regular stylesheets and imported stylesheets are fully supported.
-CSS Modules are only added when explicted named as a css module stylesheet.
+CSS Modules are only added when explictly named as a css module stylesheet using the extension `.module.css`.

 ## Post-Processing CSS